Volcanoes & Jungle (2-weeks)

 To give you a guideline, a two-week holiday for a family of four to mainland Ecuador (not including the Galapagos) would usually cost a minimum of around £7,895 (excluding international flights) based on comfortable hotels and including most activities and some meals.

 Visiting the Galapagos is expensive and there is no avoiding this.
-A two-week holiday for a family of four, including a five day (four night) cruise, with the rest of the time spent in mainland Ecuador, will cost around £14,895 (excluding international flights).
+A two-week holiday for a family of four, including a five day (four night) cruise, with the rest of the time spent in mainland Ecuador, will cost around £20,995 (excluding internal and international flights).
 In addition to this, you will need to pay a Galapagos park entry fee locally ($100 per adult, $50 per child) and internal flights to and from Quito (£450 per adult, £350 per child).

 All prices exclude international flights.
 These start from £600 per person to Quito with a stopover as there are no direct flights from the UK.
 If visiting the Galapagos you will also need flights to the islands from Quito, which cost around £450 per adult (£350 per child).
 We will be very happy to provide a flight quote for the full itinerary from your nearest airport.
 Please get in touch to ask us for details.

 We don’t impose any age limits but will discuss what will work best for your family.
 In mainland Ecuador this will mean taking into consideration the altitude and ensuring that there is time for acclimatisation.
 In the Galapagos, families with younger children may want to consider a land-based tour.
 We will discuss the options with you.

 Rest assured that you have 100% financial protection if you book with us, as we are members of the Travel Trust Trade .
 All monies paid to us by you are deposited into a trust account and the funds are only released to Stubborn Mule after you have completed your holiday.